AAHAZRED/perl-Config-INI-RefVars/HINT_4_DEVELOPERS.md

 # Hint for Developers

-Note that the git repos uses a submodule.
+Note that the git repo uses a submodule.
 So if you want to clone it, you should do so afterwards:

     git submodule init